PRS Foundation’s Board of Trustees

 Simon Platz is a Publisher Director of PRS for Music, a Director of the Music Publishers Association, and has been chair of Heart N Soul, a disability arts group based at the Albany in Deptford.

-Vanessa Swann is Chief Executive of Cockpit Arts, an award winning social enterprise and the UK’s only creative business incubator for designer-makers.
-She was previously the Deputy Director of the Design Museum and Director of the Commissioning Service at Contemporary Applied Arts.
-Prior to this she headed the RSA Art for Architecture scheme.
-In 2010 she was awarded the Arts & Business Garrett Award for outstanding achievement in a professional capacity in the encouragement of business support for the arts.
+She was previously Chief Executive of Cockpit Arts, an award winning social enterprise and the UK’s only business incubator for craftspeople, for which she was awarded the Arts & Business Garrett Award for outstanding achievement in the encouragement of business support for the arts.
+Prior to this, Vanessa was Deputy Director of the Design Museum, Director of the Commissioning Service at Contemporary Applied Arts and Head of the RSA Art for Architecture scheme.